rickerd/ngArise/README.md

 }]);
 ```

-*Note: Arise.destroy() will remove the complete directive since multiple Arises can occur*
+*Note: Arise.destroy() will remove all the Arises (put count on 0 and loading false) since multiple Arises can occur*

 Place directive in html as element or attribute
 ``` html